daniaherzalla/SwarmSimulator/README.md

 #### Bounding the velocity

 In reality, birds can't go arbitrarily fast.
 We can add another rule to limit the velocity of drones with a $v_{lim}$ parameter.
-Typical value could be 20.
+This value can be modified in `params.py`.

+## Class definition

+- `Drone` : defines the position and velocity of a given drone and implements the rules:
+	- `align(self, others)`
+	- `cohere(self, others)`
+	- `separate(self, others)`
+- `Swarm` : groups a certain number of `Drone` objects and manages their interactions.
+- `Simulation` : runs the simulation (Pygame application), with interactive functionalities.

 ## Parameters definition